Forest Home Health Center

 Fellows will rotate through various behavioral health services within Milwaukee’s VA medical center, caring for patient in inpatient addiction focuses psychiatric units, outpatient immediate access mental health units, and a hybrid inpatient/outpatient psychiatric consult liaison service

-In this rotation, fellows will assess patients in the Froedtert ER dealing with acute intoxication, acute withdrawal, and various behavioral health emergencies.
-Fellows will work with psychiatrists to provide effective behavioral health interventions and link patients with substance use disorders into treatment.
+Working both at the Froedtert Hospital ER and the Mental Health Emergency Center, fellows will assess patients in the Froedtert ER dealing with acute intoxication, acute withdrawal, and various behavioral health emergencies.

 Toxicology at Froedtert Hospital